‘Frazzled Florida Friend’ Asked:

-Ending any relationship is difficult, but there are only a hand full of precious relationships in our life that stand the test of time.
+Ending any relationship is difficult, but there is only a hand full of precious relationships in our life that stand the test of time.
 The rest are for a season.
 Treasure the gifts you get from them, but be willing to let them go when they no longer serve you in a healthy way.

 You’ve got this!
 It just takes a little grit and grace!

 Read what some of our writers have to say about friendship and relating to others:

 Here Are the 10 Commandments to Be a Great Bonus Mom